oktaytuncay/Kubernetes/kubernetes.md

 ### Network Policies

-Lets assume we have a web-server serving front-end to users, an application serving for back-end APIs and the database server.
+Let's assume we have a web-server serving front-end to users, an application serving back-end APIs, and a database server.

 <p align="center">
   <img src="images/30.png" alt="drawing" width="300"/>
 </p>

-The user sends in request to the web server at port 80.
+The user sends in a request to the web server at port 80.
 The web server then sends a request to the API server at port 5000 in the back-end.
 The API server then fetches data from the database server at port 3306 and sends the data back to the user.

 So there are two types of traffic here Ingress and Egress.
-For example, for a web server the incoming traffic from the users is an ingress traffic and the outgoing traffic requests to the app server is egress traffic.
+For example, for a web server, the incoming traffic from the users is ingress traffic and the outgoing traffic requests to the app server are egress traffic.

-If we list the rules required for it to work, we should have a required ingress rules as follows.
+If we list the rules required for it to work, we should have the required ingress rules as follows.

 |Service  |Ingress Port|Egress Port|
 |---------|------------|-----------|